reflectoring/reflectoring.github.io/content/blog/2022/2022-08-15-admin-operations-with-nodejs-launchdarkly.md

 }
 ```

 We can simply initiate a client using `LaunchDarkly.init(sdkKey)` and wait until it's ready with `client.waitForInitialization()`.
-After that we can call the `allFlagsState()` function that captures the state of all feature flag keys with regard to a specific user.
-This includes their values, as well as other metadata.
+After that, we can call the `allFlagsState()` function that captures the state of all feature flag variations for a specific user.
+This includes their values as well as other metadata.

-Finally we can bind all of this to an API using `app.get()` method so that it would get printed as a response whenever we hit the API with the endpoint http://localhost:8080.
+Finally, we can bind all of this to an API using `app.get()` method so that it would get printed as a response whenever we hit the API with the endpoint `http://localhost:8080`.

 Next we can define the script as part of `package.json`: